Anthos Service Mesh security overview

 Anthos Service Mesh certificate authority (Mesh CA)

-Anthos Service Mesh includes a Google-managed multi-regional private certificate authority, Mesh CA, for issuing certificates for mTLS.
+Anthos Service Mesh includes a managed multi-regional private certificate authority, Mesh CA, for issuing certificates for mTLS.
 Mesh CA is a highly reliable and scalable service that is optimized for dynamically scaled workloads on a cloud platform.
 With Mesh CA, Google manages the security and availability of the CA backend.
 Mesh CA lets you rely on a single root of trust across Anthos clusters.
 When using Mesh CA, you can rely on workload identity pools to provide coarse-grained isolation.
 By default, authentication fails if the client and the server are not in the same workload identity pool.

 Certificates from Mesh CA include the following data about your application's services: